MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 ### NormalizedAnchorPoint

+Specifies the anchor point for the icon.
+The anchor point is the point on the icon that is positioned at the geographic location specified by Location property.
+For example, for a pin icon this generally will be the tip of the pin.
-The offset coordinate in pixels to display the icon relative to the selected location. `(0, 0)` will place the upper left corner of the image at the location.
-The default is `(0.5, 0.5)`.
+`(0, 0)` represents the upper left corner of the graphical image, while `(1, 1)` represents its bottom right corner.
+The default value is `(0.5, 0.5)`.

 _See also:_ [Anchoring MapIcons](../map-control-concepts/anchoring-mapIcons.md)